 This recipe is extracted from the Laurent Mariotte's website.

-Laurent Mariotte is a journalist, cook and columnist who offers simple, tasty and quick recipes.
-With few or basic ingredients (it's the kitchen in the closet), it offers recipes that will appeal to the youngest.
+Laurent Mariotte is a journalist, cook and columnist who offers simple, tasty and quick to make recipeswith few or basic ingredients (it's the closet kitchen), it proposes recipes that will appeal to the youngest.

-You can make this recipe with your children (at least until the baking part).
-They'll have fun making the coquettes and shaping them!
-We thought of these recipes during the containment, but it's also a great idea to on a rainy day ...
+You can make this recipe with your children (at least until the cooking part).
+They will have fun preparing the coquettes and shaping them!
+We thought of these recipes during the confinement, but it is also a very good idea for on a rainy day …

 - 400 g canned tuna in brine

 - 10 cl neutral oil

 - Remove the crust from the sandwich loaf, dice it and put it in a salad bowl.

 - Drain the tuna over the salad bowl to soak the bread cubes in the juice.

 - In another bowl, crumble the tuna with a fork.